 Medium shades like taupe or soft gray often strike a balance, making them versatile for various climates.
 They reflect some heat while still absorbing enough to provide warmth in cooler months.

-How do I choose a metal roof colors that complements my home’s exterior?
+How do I choose a metal roofing color that compliments my home’s exterior?